aksaswadkar/codecov-cli/README.md

 The following features are somewhat implemented in code, but are not yet meant for use.
 These features will be documented once they are fully implemented in the CLI.

-## Plugin System

-To provide extensibility to some of its commands, the CLI makes use of a plugin system.
-For most cases, the default commands are sufficient.
-But in some cases, having some custom logic specific to your use case can be beneficial.
-Note that full documentation of the plugin system is pending, as the feature is still heavily a work in progress.

 ## Static Analysis

 The CLI can perform basic static analysis on Python code today.
 This static analysis is meant to power more future looking Codecov features and, as such, is not required or in active use today.
 As more functionality dependent on static analysis becomes available for use, we will document static analysis in detail here.